pulzze/autoflow-documentation/docs/ids/action-datetime-datetime-diff/tooltip.md

-Calculates the difference between two datetimes.
+Determines the number of seconds between two ISO 8601 datetimes